HeidariSina/Management-App/README.md

 # Management-App
-a Python App That Helps You To Manage Your Company /n its Works Fully with GUI and it's run with QT5 Engine /n for RUN only type following command in your CMD /n **python ./main**
+a Python App That Helps You To Manage Your Company__ its Works Fully with GUI and it's run with QT5 Engine__ for RUN only type following command in your CMD__ **python ./main**

 - APP's Feature :